Saving Agnes, Rachel Cusk

 I’ve already written about how surprised I was at the jump in style between the Outline (2014) trilogy and A Country Life (1997), and I’m saying it again with Saving Agnes (1993), Rachel Cusk’s first novel.
 It’s not so much a stylistic jump between these two but one of craft.
 Cusk, who I revere, shows her working over the years, improves hugely, and this gives me hope for myself.

-This trajectory supports my decision to read as much of her work as I can in the months ahead, even if I’m happy not to spend more time in Agnes’s company.
+This trajectory supports my decision to read as much of her work as I can in the months ahead, even if I’m OK not to be spending any more time in Agnes’s company.
 Perhaps the expanse of her self-involvement is required in a first novel.
 No doubt it’s where mine fails.

 A friend recently gave me a great piece of advice when talking about another book, which neither of us had much loved.
 “I think it’s generally more fun to write about a tree than read about a tree.
 Unless it’s The Magic Far-away Tree.”
 This was ostensibly about this other book but I think she was also thinking about my book, as she had recently read it and given me some really helpful feedback.
 I think she couldn’t stomach finishing it BUT I then saw that it didn’t matter who she was talking about.
 If someone’s going to read about a tree the writer needs to make that tree really fucking do something, and they rarely do, do they, trees?
 And I thought about a long film, though I can’t remember the name, in which there are many many minutes of shots of families spinning under the sunlight peeping through the leaves, and it is boring.